basbossink/rpn/README.md

 6.08276e0
 $ rpn 5 ! # calculate 5 factorial
 120
+$ rpn pi 0.15 s # pi is a predefined constant (π), calculate the surface of a cicle with radius 0.15 2.25e-2
 ```

 To see the version information use the `-v` or `--version` flag.
 If you get unexpected results the `-d` or `--debug` flag can be used as the first parameter, this prints out the intermediary steps.